-In order to find the determinant of this system, let us transform it as follows.
-Multiply the equations numbered as $k=3, \ldots, n$ by $p\cdot x_0^{k-1}$ and subtract them from the first equation of the system (\ref{eq5}).
-Similarly, multiply the equations numbered as $k=3,\ldots, n$ by $p\cdot (k-1)x_0^{k-2}$ and subtract them from the second equation.
-After these transformations the determinant of the system (\ref{eq5}) can be written as
+In order to find the determinant $\hat{\Delta}$ of this system, it is convenient to transform it as follows.
+Multiply the $k$-th equation, where $k=3, \ldots, n$, by $p\cdot x_0^{k-1}$ and subtract it from the first equation of the system (\ref{eq5}).
+Similarly, multiply the $k$-th equation, where $k=3,\ldots, n$, by $p\cdot (k-1)x_0^{k-2}$ and subtract it from the second equation.
+After making these transformations the determinant $\hat{\Delta}$ may be written as